• All Recipes

 • Red pepper flakes add complexity: A small amount introduces subtle heat and dimension without overpowering the dish.

 • Pasta water: Adding a few spoonfuls of the water you cooked your pasta in helps the sauce stick.
-The starch makes the sauce creamier and less likely to slide off your noodles.
+The starch makes the sauce creamier and less likely to slide off your noodles, just like in my vegan bolognese and vegan lasagna soup recipe.

 Overhead view of labeled ingredients for coconut pasta in small bowls.